TylorS/typed/apps/website/content/guides/ui-hovercard.md

 Do not require hovering to reach the profile or another essential action.
 Keyboard users should be able to focus the anchor, inspect the preview, follow its link, and leave.
 Check the actual DOM order: visual positioning near the anchor does not reorder sequential keyboard navigation.
 Use the [APG keyboard guidance](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/) when assessing focus visibility and navigation.

-The state creator adds hydrated-state Scope/schema requirements; the Fx preserves dynamic content and callback errors/services.
-The rendered Scope owns delay Effects, event listeners, and native observation. `Hovercard.Hovercard` aliases `Content`; `setOpen` is available to an explicit application controller.
+Removing the rendered card stops its delay Effects, event listeners, and native observation.

 If a preview collapses while tabbing into it, inspect the content ID, `aria-controls`, DOM containment, and `relatedTarget`.
 If it opens with a mouse but not a keyboard, inspect the actual host receiving focus.
 If custom styling makes it disappear, verify the spread still includes the native popover/ref and role/name props.
 Test rapid transitions and unmounting during a delay as well as the steady visible state.